DokimiCU/Exile/README.md

 -a silly string stair doesn't line up (from overpass) -self.params.share.surface crash with some layouts (that cross over edges.
-No current morphs do this) -all doors ought to have floors, to avoid doors hanging in space from caves
+No current morphs do this) -all doors ought to have floors, to avoid doors hanging in space from caves -may have redundant and nonfunctional code (due to difficulty of extracting it from source mods)

 Tech: